keve1227/dynamike/README.md

 ---

-Animating the exposure makes it very clear the benefits of using HDRIs for realisting lighting.
+Animating the exposure makes it very clear the benefits of using HDRIs for realistic lighting.

 ![Sliding exposure](https://github.com/Keve1227/dynamike/blob/main/showcase/animation.webp)